This post may contain affiliate links. Please read our disclosure policy.

-Oh man, it sure is hard to resist snacking on these.
-It's been a while since I've made these parmesan cheese crisps (I topped a soup with them last year), and I decided they need their own blog post.
-Yeah, they're that good.
+Oh man, it sure is hard to resist snacking on these parmesan crisps.
+It’s been a while since I’ve made them (I topped this Butternut Squash Cauliflower Soup with them), and I decided they need their own post.
+Yes, they’re that good!
+And they have only one ingredient.

 How to make parmesan crisps

-Arrange piles of grated cheese on a baking sheet that's been covered in parchment paper.
-Space them at least an inch apart because they do spread.
+- Arrange the piles of grated cheese on a baking sheet that’s been covered in parchment paper, spaced out because they do spread.

 Ingredients